busimus/cutelog/README.md

-# cutelog – GUI for Python's logging module
+# cutelog – GUI for logging
 [![PyPi](https://img.shields.io/pypi/v/cutelog.svg?style=flat-square)](https://pypi.python.org/pypi/cutelog)

-This is a graphical log viewer for Python's standard logging module.
+This is a graphical log viewer for Python's logging module.
 It can be targeted with a SocketHandler with no additional setup (see [Usage](#usage)).

-The program is in beta: it's lacking some features and may be unstable, but it works. cutelog is cross-platform, although it's mainly written and optimized for Linux.

-This is my first released project, so the code is by no means stellar.
-Feedback and contributions are appreciated!
+It can also be used from other languages or logging libraries with little effort (see the [Wiki](../../wiki/Creating-a-client-for-cutelog)).
+For example, a Go library [gocutelog](https://github.com/busimus/gocutelog) shows how to enable regular Go logging libraries to connect to cutelog.

+This program is in beta, so please report bugs if you encounter them.

 ## Features
 * Allows any number of simultaneous connections
-* Fully customizable look of log levels and columns
+* Customizable look of log levels and columns, with presets for each
-* Filtering based on level and name of the logger, as well as filtering by searching
+* Filtering based on level and namespace, as well as filtering by searching
 * Search through all records or only through filtered ones
+* Display extra fields under the message with [Extra mode](../../wiki/Creating-a-client-for-cutelog#extra-mode)
 * View exception tracebacks or messages in a separate window
 * Dark theme (with its own set of colors for levels)
 * Pop tabs out of the window, merge records of multiple tabs into one
+* Save/load records to/from a file in JSON format

 ## Screenshots
 Light theme | Dark theme